 Within Garrod Stables is the Cooper-Garrod vineyard, and some of the preserve’s trails offer views of the attractive vineyards.
 Hikers could conceivably combine a hike in the preserve with some wine tasting, but it’s a bit more pleasant to drive to the vineyard than it is to walk in through the stables.

-Mountain biking is allowed in Fremont Older, and there are about as many mountain bikers as hikers here.
+Mountain biking is allowed and very popular in Fremont Older.
 Most of the trails are wide dirt roads with plenty of room for bikers and hikers to share the road.

-The short walk to Hunters' Point is a popular family hike and a nice way to see a little of the preserve while avoiding the worst of the horse manure.
-For a longer hike, consider visiting Maisie’s Peak and, if you’re not averse to horse manure, continue on from there to hike a loop on the Coyote Peak and Bay View trails.
+For a longer hike, Maisie’s Peak is the best option.
+If you’re not averse to horse manure, continue on from there to hike a loop on the Coyote Peak and Bay View trails.
 The Toyon Trail, though singletrack, is less attractive.